25prabhu10/notes/docs/Concepts/Designs/Design_Patterns.md

 The _observer pattern_ is very useful when we want to **optimize the communication between separated parts of the system**

-_Intent:_ Observer is a behavioural design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they're observing.
+_Intent:_ Observer is a behavioural design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they're observing

 - This pattern exemplifies loose coupling